SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 useQuoteLineInitials              Whether or not to prefix quoted message lines
                                   with the previous author's initials when
                                   replying to a message.
-If this setting is disabled, SlyEdit will simply prefix the
-                                  quoted lines with " > ", as was done in IceEdit, DCT Edit, and other message editors of the early-mid 1990s.
-If this setting is not in the configuration file, it will be enabled by default.
+Valued values are true and false.
+If this setting is disabled, SlyEdit will simply prefix the quoted lines with " > ", as was done in IceEdit, DCT Edit, and other message editors of the early-mid 1990s.
+This setting is enabled by default.

+indentQuoteLinesWithInitials      When prefixing quoted messages lines with the
+                                  previous author's initials, this setting
+                                  specifies whether or not to indent quoted lines with a space.
+Valued values are true and false.
+This setting is disabled by default.

 add3rdPartyStartupScript          Add a 3rd-party JavaScript script to execute
                                   (via loading) upon startup of SlyEdit.
 The